-- rsc is a fixed keyword - <serial_number> is a variable you replace with the serial number for your Remote System Controller - local is the network domain - 2.
-Enter admin as the username and the default password that is printed on the Remote System Controller label. - Accept the license agreement. - WOTE: You must accept the license agreement to be able to use the Remote System Controller. - 4.
+- rsc is a fixed keyword - <serial\number> is a variable you replace with the serial number for your Remote System Controller - local is the network domain - NOTE: When no DHCP is in the network, the RSC starts and falls back to the link-local IPv4 configuration automatically, enabling a unique IP that can be reached in the local network for RSC configuration/provisioning.
+Be sure that a route or a subnet on the client operating system is running the browser to reach the link-loop network, and then type the URL https://rsc-%3cserial%3e.local to start the configuration.
+IPv4 link-local addresses are assigned from address block 169.254.
+0.0/16 (169.254.
+0.0 through 169.254.
+255.255). - 2.
+Enter admin as the user name and the default password that is printed on the Remote System Controller label. - 3.
+Accept the license agreement. - NOTE: You must accept the license agreement to be able to use the Remote System Controller. - 4.
 Change the password from the default password that is printed on the Remote System Controller label to a new one following the recommended security criteria.
-See Configure the password on page 9. - 5.
-Set the firmware update policy. - NOTE: You must be connected to the same network as the Remote System Controller for initial access. - WOTE: For optimum security, configure certificates in the Remote System Controller.
+See Configure the password on page 10 ().

+- 5. Set the firmware update policy. - NOTE: You must be connected to the same network as the Remote System Controller for initial access. - INOTE: For optimum security, configure certificates in the Remote System Controller.

-Accessing the software interface for the HP Anyware Remote System Controller
+Accessing the software interface for the HP Remote System Controller

-You can access the internal functions of the HP Anyware Remote System Controller using the following methods:
+You can access the internal functions of the HP Remote System Controller using the following methods: